whalebone/wb-docs/en/reporting.rst

 Threats - count during intervals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This alert is sent when the percentage of threat records exceeds the set time period.
+This alert is sent when the number of detected threats exceeds the threshold in the time window.

 Parameters:

 * **MINUTES**: time window in minutes (default=15)
-* **TRESHOLD**: number of events in the time window for triggering the alert, this is a percentage change (default=100).
+* **TRESHOLD**: number of events in the time window for triggering the alert (default=100).
 * **LOG_TYPE**: (default=*): filters by event type (audit/block)

 Webhook and syslog message format: